Hyle-org/devhub-hyle/docs/concepts/identity.md

 Identity [in traditional blockchains](./hyle-vs-vintage-blockchains.md) is typically tied to a single wallet address.
 This approach limits flexibility and compromises privacy.

-On Hylé, **any smart contract can be a proof of identity**.
+On Hyli, **any smart contract can be a proof of identity**.
 This enables you to register your preferred identity source as a smart contract for authentication.

-## How Hylé processes identity proofs
+## How Hyli processes identity proofs

-A blob transaction on Hylé includes multiple blobs.
+A blob transaction on Hyli includes multiple blobs.
 One of these blobs must contain an identity claim.
 (If this isn't clear, read more on [our transactions concept page](./transaction.md).)

 - Each blob transaction has a single identity blob.
 - All provable blobs within a transaction share the same identity.